 Most attempts at subliminal persuasion don’t work simply because the person attempting the influential strategy don’t know how to make it work.
-It is in fact…a predictable phenomenon.
-Done correctly, you will know in advance if your technique will work.
+It is in fact a predictable phenomenon.
+When done correctly, you will know in advance if your technique will work.

 Video Subliminal Imaging Works

 It turns out that visual subliminal perception is a valuable asset and one that doesn’t work while you sleep, doesn’t cause instant prosperity, but does cause attitudinal and behavioral change in the majority of people – and I’m going to show you precisely how to utilize this competitive advantage.

 You’ll find out the simple scientific evidence of why affirmations (repeating phrases over and over…or listening to them on a tape or watching them on a subliminal video) don’t work with one very crucial and startling exception.

 One recent study showed the power of subliminals and it’s potential for misuse.

 Showing slides of 9 different pictures of the same individual to a group of people, individuals wrote down how they felt about the individuals they saw in the slides.

 The first group found the individual to be fun, exciting, and kind.
 The other group found the individual to be hostile, unkind, scary.
 Neither group reported seeing anything but the faces in the slides when queried.